AnyLog-co/documentation/policies.md

 ## Retrieving policies from the dictionary

-The value assigned to an attribute name is retrieved by providing the attribute name prefixed with exclamation point or optionally using the command ```get```.
+The value assigned to a key in the dictionary is retrieved by providing the attribute name prefixed with exclamation point or optionally using the command ```get```.
 Each of the following 2 commands on the CLI return the value assigned to the key ```config_policy```: